-- 26.1.
-Bargaining Unit employees shall receive an across-the-board increase of three and one-half percent (3.50%) effective to June 17, 2009; effective June 17, 2010, employees shall receive an across-the-board increase of three and one-half percent (3.50%); and effective June 17, 2011, employees shall receive an across-the-board increase of three and one-half percent (3.50%); effective June 17, 2012, employees shall receive an across-the-board increase of three and one-half percent (3.50%); effective June 17, 2013, employees shall receive an across-the-board increase of three and one-half percent (3.50%); and, effective June 17, 2014, employees shall receive an across-the-board increase of three and one-half percent (3.50%) - 26.2.
-Upon completion of a bachelors degree in biology, chemistry, or other acceptable environmental sciences degree, or if a newly hired laboratory technician possesses an acceptable bachelor's degree, said employee will receive \$1,000 above the prevailing rate for Laboratory Technician.
+- 26.1 Bargaining Unit employees shall receive an across-the-board increase of two percent (2.0%) effective to June 17, 2017; effective June 17, 2014, employees shall receive an across-the-board increase of two percent (2.0%); and effective June 17, 2015, employees shall receive an across-the-board increase of two (2.0%); effective June 17, 2016, employees shall receive an across-the-board increase of two percent (2.0%). - 26.2 Upon completion of a bachelor's degree in biology, chemistry, or other acceptable environmental sciences degree, or if a newly hired laboratory technician possesses an acceptable bachelor's degree, said employee will receive \$1,000 above the prevailing rate for Laboratory Technician.

-Upon completion of a bachelor's degree in electrical engineering, or a field related to instrumentation/electronics, or if a newly hired Instrumentation/Electrician possesses an acceptable bachelors degree, said employee shall receive \$500 above the prevailing wage rate for Instrumentation/Electrician.
+Upon completion of a bachelor's degree in electrical engineering, or a field related to instrumentation/electronics or if a newly hired Instrumentation/Electrician possesses an acceptable bachelor's degree, said employee shall receive \$500 above the prevailing wage rate for Instrumentation/Electrician.